KptnKMan/deploy-kube/README.md

 # Kareems New Kubernetes

 This repository contains Kareems New Kubernetes Deployment configuration.
-It's designed to use outputs from and be built on top of the base Terraform [Base VPC and Bastion Deployment template](https://github.com/KptnKMan/deploy-vpc-aws).
+It's designed to use outputs from and be built on top of the Terraform [Base VPC and Bastion Template](https://github.com/KptnKMan/deploy-vpc-aws).
 This is designed to bring up a cluster in AWS (Amazon Web Services) that is empty and ready to manipulate.
 This is intended to eventually reflect production-ready implementation.
 Currently it is in testing, and may not work.